InjectiveLabs/injective-lists/CONTRIBUTING.md

 #### Update existing token logo

 1. Copy and override the token image with file you want to replace in the [images folder](./images/)
-2. Delete the object key-pair that has the same imageFileName, this ensure that the [uploadImages](./uploadImages.ts) script uploads the new logo to cloudflare.
+2. Delete the object key-pair that has the same imageFileName, this ensures that the [uploadImages](./uploadImages.ts) script uploads the new logo to cloudflare.

 **The image name should match the symbolMeta entry logo field for example `imageFileName.png`.**
 **Note that: we only support the following formats `['png', 'jpg', 'jpeg', 'svg', 'webp']`.**